johnnywoo/beholder/README.md

 * `$from`    — URI of packet source (example: tcp://1.2.3.4:57733)
 * `$payload` — Text as received from the TCP connection

-Default reading mode for TCP is newline-terminated messages.
+Default reading mode for TCP is newline-terminated messages (\r\n or \n).
 `from tcp ... as syslog-frame` instead reads messages in syslog frame format, which is length-space-data (see RFC5425 "4.3.
 Sending Data").
+Syslog frame will ignore any characters not conforming to the length-space-data protocol.
 Example: `5 hello5 world` encodes two messages with payloads of 'hello' and 'world'.

 `from timer` emits a minimal message every second.